 This 9th-12th grade semester course will study the basics of electricity: electric charges, forces, and currents.
 Students will conduct STEAM related activities to determine the relationship between electric potential, current, and resistance in order to construct a variety of circuit combinations.
-This course covers physics content.
+This course covers physics content including equations.
+A background in Algebra is recommended.
 9th and 10th grade students will get priority in scheduling.